pharrukh/react-would-you-rather/README.md

 ## value

-Learn basic react and pass project in Udacity React Nanodegree.
+Learn redux in react and pass project in Udacity React Nanodegree.

 ## how to run